DISEASE & TREATMENT

 • Ptosis: drooping eyelids

-• Seronegative myasthenia gravis: a form of MG in which autoantibodies are not detectable in the blood
+• Seronegative myasthenia gravis: a form of generalized MG in which autoantibodies are not detectable in the blood

 • Thymus: the thymus is an organ that's part of the immune system